Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: A M obius category of (translucent) words

-thus turning $\linearspan{\mathcal{X}}$ into a linear $\SWc$-monoid with unit $\eta^\otimes$ the linear extension of $\eta^\circ$. \end{remark}
+thus turning $\linearspan{\mathcal{X}}$ into a linear $\SWc$-monoid with unit $\eta^{\overt}_{\mathbb C\mathcal X}$ the linear extension of $\eta^\vertset_{\mathcal X}$. \end{Remark}

-\begin{definition} A linear \DEF{$\SWc$-comonoid} is a triple $(F,\vcp,\varepsilon)$ where $F$ is a linear $\SWc$-indexed collection, $\vcp\coloni F \to F \overt F$ and $\varepsilon\coloni F \rightarrow \uvert$ satisfy the unitaly and coassociativity constraints:
+\begin{Definition} A linear {\it $\SWc$-comonoid} is a triple $\big(F,\vcp,\varepsilon\big)$ where $F$ is a linear $\SWc$-indexed collection, $\vcp\colon F \to F \overt F$ and $\varepsilon\colon F \rightarrow \uvert$ satisfy the unitaly and coassociativity constraints:

-\end{definition} \begin{remark} We only define \emph{linear} $\SWc$-comonoids, since we are interested in comonoids with a coDendriform splitting of the coproduct $\vcp$, which is a meaningless notion in $\Set$. \end{remark} Of interest to us in this work will be two linear monoids, which by the following recipe yield two linear $\SWc$-comonoids.
-We call $\mathcal X\in \Set^{\SWc}$ \emph{finite} if each $\mathcal X(t)$ is a finite set.
-Assume for the rest of this section that $\mathcal X$ is a finite $\SWc$-monoid.
+\end{Definition} \begin{Remark} We only define \emph{linear} $\SWc$-comonoids, since we are interested in comonoids with an unshuffle splitting of the coproduct $\vcp$, which is a meaningless notion in $\Set$. \end{Remark} Of interest to us will be two linear monoids, which by the following recipe yield two linear $\SWc$-comonoids.
+Assume for the rest of this section that $\mathcal X$ is a $\SWc$-monoid in which each set~$\mathcal X(t)$ is finite, $t \in \SWc$.
 Thanks to this finiteness assumption, first,

 Second, the basis $\mathcal{X}$ yields an isomorphism between the collection $\linearspan{\mathcal{X}}$ and its dual $\linearspan{\mathcal{X}}^{\ast}$ by sending $\mathcal{X}$ to its dual basis.
 The algebraic dual of $\vp$,